 The best thing about the Independence Gardens is that no one knows about them.
-Everyone is aware of Independence Hall, but these gardens remain a secret gem.
+Everyone is aware of Independence Hall, but these gardens remain a hidden gem.
 Grab a coffee to-go at nearby Menagerie Coffee and sip it outside underneath the picturesque gazebo.

 You might think you know Fairmount Park, but chances are you only know the half of it.
 With a pond and waterfalls, this rock garden is the ideal place to enjoy a picnic and some solid outdoor therapy.
 There are also quite a few Insta-worthy photo ops throughout, so plan accordingly.

 Northeast Philly, where you at?
 Probably running around Benjamin Rush State Park.
 This 275-acre park features one of the largest community gardens in the area, along with bike paths and hiking trails that meander past sprawling meadows and shady forests.
 It's the first place with think of when we could use an escape.

 When we make our way to Fishtown, we always stop over at Penn Treaty Park (we usually grab a coffee from Milkcrate first, though).
 It's a great, close-to-home spot where you can get back to nature.
 There are always adorable dogs playing fetch and, usually, a cool breeze from the Delaware River.
 Bring a hammock, and stay for awhile.

 We couldn't create a list of Philly green spaces without the addition of Fairmount Park as a whole.
 The 9,200 acres of hills, trails, and secret spots contains everything you need to take in the great outdoors.
 Whether it’s a free waterfront yoga class, a brisk three-mile run, or an invigorating bike ride, there’s no better place to get active outside.